kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Replacing Framework Components Is Part of Extensibility
+## Replacing Framework Components Is Part of Extensibility { #replacing-components }

 Extensibility is not only about adding new technologies.